 Can you lose money in a high-yield savings account?

 Assuming you put your money in an FDIC-insured bank or NCUA-insured credit union and stay below the $250,000 threshold, then you will almost certainly not lose your capital.

 That doesn’t mean you should set and forget, however.
 You should periodically check on your savings account to be certain that the rate you’re receiving is still competitive, particularly in these times of high inflation and rising interest rates.

 5% Interest Savings Accounts Are Out There

 Traditionally, you could only get the best interest rates with savings accounts.
-Today, however, we have all types of account offering excellent rates including high-interest savings account, money market account, and even dedicated ATM cards.
+Today, however, we have all types of accounts offering excellent rates including high-interest savings accounts, money market accounts, and even dedicated ATM cards.